 (2) Expressed as a percentage of salary payable to each division head for the Scorecard Award for his respective business segment.
-The UPC Scorecard entry corresponds to the "Scorecard Total" for Part A. of the table for Mr. Young, above.
 The UDC Scorecard entry corresponds to the "Scorecard Total" for Part A. of the table for Mr. Cromling, above.
-The SPC Scorecard entry is based on actual performance of our midstream segment, which is the "Scorecard Total" set forth in footnote table following Mr. Pinkston's scorecard, above.
+The UPC Scorecard entry and the SPC Scorecard entry are based on actual performance of our exploration and production and midstream segments, which are detailed in the respective "Scorecard Totals" set forth in the footnoted tables following Mr. Pinkston's scorecard, above.

-(4) Defined as 2017 earnings before interest, income taxes, depreciation, depletion, and amortization, adjusted for non-cash gain or loss on derivatives, stock compensation expense, gain or loss on disposition of assets, impairments and other non-cash items (primarily debt-related).
+(4) Defined as 2018 earnings before interest, income taxes, depreciation, depletion, and amortization, adjusted for non-cash gain or loss on derivatives, stock compensation expense, gain or loss on disposition of assets, impairments and other non-cash items (primarily debt-related).